 - Pay For Shares

 - Canada Revenue Agency Matters

 In Canada, every corporation is legally required to keep a minute book of their corporation.
 Additionally, any shareholders and creditors of the corporation, their personal representatives and the director(s) may examine the minute book during the usual business hours of the corporation, and may take extracts from the records, free of charge.

-After we finish creating your corporation, we will upload a digital PDF of your minute book to your Goodlawyer account, where you can download it any time.
 Many corporations like to print and keep a physical copy of their minute book, but keeping a digital version is completely acceptable and legal.
 At a minimum, we suggest downloading your PDF and keeping a copy for off-line viewing.